ParthJadhav/Tkinter-Designer/.github/ISSUE_TEMPLATE/key-error.md

 How to Fix ?
 A key error occurs when the elements are named or grouped incorrectly.
 Before creating an issue, make sure that you have followed the [instructions](https://github.com/ParthJadhav/Tkinter-Designer/blob/master/docs/instructions.md) guide correctly.

-If the issue still persists, create a issue with the following information.
+If the issue still persists, create an issue with the following details included.

 1. Error Message
 2. Link to the Figma File